 - A non-refundable referral fee of CHF 20, payable on application.
 (Not applicable forholders of a diplomatic passport travelling on official business.)

-Visa applications from nationals of the following countries are referred to the Director of Immigration Services in Nairobi for approval:
+REFERRED VISA1.
+Visa applications from nationals of the following countries may be made directly to the office of the Director of Immigration Services in Nairobi.
+Applications may be received at the Mission before being referred to the Director of Immigration Services in Nairobi for approval:

 - Two Visa application forms, duly completed and signed by the applicant.

-- Proof of immigration status in Swiss, e.g. copy of identity card.
+- Proof of immigration status in Switzerland or Liechtenstein, e.g. copy of identity/residents/legitimation card.

-- Invitation letter from the host to be visited in Kenya;or recommendation letter from the employer or the school (in the case of students);or letter from the applicant stating the reasons for visiting.
+- Invitation letter from the host to be visited in Kenya or recommendation letter from the employer or the learning institution in the case of students or a letter from the applicant stating the reasons for visiting.

 - A non-refundable referral fee of CHF 20 (payable on application).